Where is the housing crisis worst in Ireland?

 Census 2022 electoral division data shows that RPZ-designated areas have private renting rates averaging 35–55%, compared to a national average of 19%.
 The gap is the crisis.

 The areas where vacancy is highest — Leitrim, Roscommon, Mayo — are rarely the areas where need is most acute.
-Dublin's inner-city electoral divisions and the commuter belt show the sharpest combined signal of high renting, low ownership, and above-average household size.
+Dublin's inner-city electoral divisions and the commuter belt show the sharpest combined signal: high renting, low ownership, and above-average household size.
 Switch between the renting and ownership layers on the map above to see where those two pressures converge.

 Explore housing pressure on the map